The Kingsey Falls site becomes one of the first power stations in Québec to supply electricity to the Hydro-Québec grid.

 The consortium of Boralex and Gaz Métro Limited Partnership, with the assistance of the Séminaire de Québec, is awarded two of the three wind power projects submitted in response to Hydro-Québec's call for proposals for 2,000 MW.
 The Seigneurie de Beaupré Wind Farms will have a total installed capacity of 272 MW and will start operating in 2013.

 Boralex then strengthens its presence by acquiring the rights to nine wind farms in Ontario.
-Thames River site, which will have an installed capacity of 90 MW, will be built in three phases.
+Thames River site, which will have an installed capacity of 90 MW, will be built in two phases.

 In December, Boralex announces the signing of a new European partnership which gives Cube Infrastructure Fund ("CUBE") direct involvement in Boralex’s European corporate structure.